FerdaneOgut/survey-app/README.md

 This project is for creating, listing, submitting multiple choice surveys.
 The project consist of back-end written with .Net Core and front-end with React/Typescript.
+The backend will generate a sqlite db for saving the survey informations.

 ## Available Scripts